husz13/EmbeddedDiploma/readme.txt

 Hello Guys
 This is Hussein the captain of this ship
-We are all going to die
+We are all gonna die